STRESS: YOUR ENEMY OR FRIEND?

 In nearly every situation our response to helping players deal with stress is to try to teach players how to avoid stress.
 But stress is an inherent part of our game.

-Traditionally we have tried to eliminate stress in players through a variety of methods.
+Traditionally, we have attempted to alleviate stress in players through various methods.

-We have tried breathing techniques that help re-direct our focus from the stress of the match.
-Breathing techniques can also assist us in slowing the heart rate down and therefore helping calm the mind.
+We have tried breathing techniques that help redirect our focus from the stress of the match.
+Breathing techniques can also help slow the heart rate and, therefore, calm the mind.

-The problem is that the match is ongoing and the stress continues to come at us in even greater waves, especially as the match comes to its climax.
+The problem is that the match is ongoing, and the stress continues to mount in even greater waves, especially as the game reaches its climax.
 There are only so many breaths you can take before you begin to hyperventilate!

-There are rituals we can use that we hope will wrap us up in an "other world" cocoon designed to help us forget the stress of the moment.
-But players can become too reliant on them, almost verging on being superstitious sometimes.
+There are rituals we can use that we hope will envelop us in a "other world" cocoon, designed to help us forget the stress of the moment.
+However, players can become too reliant on them, almost verging on superstition at times.

-Taking more time between points to collect your thoughts, playing one point at a time... these are all good and can work with the right guidance around you.
+Taking more time between points to collect your thoughts and playing one point at a time are all good strategies that can work with proper guidance around you.

-I tried another method of dealing with the stress of competition recently which I want to share with you.
-Perhaps it will work for you as well.
+I recently tried another method for dealing with the stress of competition, which I'd like to share with you.
+It may work for you as well.

-A player came to me wanting help to deal with stress in competition.
-He knew his results should have been better if only stress did not affect his matches as much as they did.
+A player came to me seeking help to manage stress in competition.
+He knew his results should have been better if only stress did not affect his matches as much as it did.

-After watching him play points I started to believe that each time he got the opportunity to finish the point, and stress arose, he would "switch off" mentally to avoid the uncomfortable feeling that comes with stress.
-I also felt that he believed "switching off" mentally at these crucial times was a legitimate technique necessary to master his choking in matches.
+After watching him play points, I started to believe that each time he got the opportunity to finish the point, and stress arose, he would "switch off" mentally to avoid the uncomfortable feeling that comes with stress.
+I also felt that he believed mentally "switching off" at these crucial times was a legitimate technique necessary to overcome his choking in matches.

-Taking more time between points to collect your thoughts, playing one point at a time... these are all good and can work with the right guidance around you.
+Taking more time between points to collect your thoughts and playing one point at a time are all good strategies that can work with proper guidance around you.

-I tried another method of dealing with the stress of competition recently which I want to share with you.
-Perhaps it will work for you as well.
+I recently tried another method for dealing with the stress of competition, which I'd like to share with you.
+It may work for you as well.

-A player came to me wanting help to deal with stress in competition.
-He knew his results should have been better if only stress did not affect his matches as much as they did.
+A player came to me seeking help to manage stress in competition.
+He knew his results should have been better if only stress did not affect his matches as much as it did.

-After watching him play points I started to believe that each time he got the opportunity to finish the point, and stress arose, he would "switch off" mentally to avoid the uncomfortable feeling that comes with stress.
-I also felt that he believed "switching off" mentally at these crucial times was a legitimate technique necessary to master his choking in matches.
+After watching him play points, I started to believe that each time he got the opportunity to finish the point, and stress arose, he would "switch off" mentally to avoid the uncomfortable feeling that comes with stress.
+I also felt that he believed mentally "switching off" at these crucial times was a legitimate technique necessary to overcome his choking in matches.

-I began to talk to him in a different way regarding stress.
-I began to talk about stress as a good thing, even something that we needed to use as a tool to help us in matches.
+I began to talk to him differently regarding stress.
+I began to discuss stress as a beneficial thing, even something that we needed to utilise as a tool to help us in matches.

 Here are the key changes I asked him to make mentally regarding stress in matches: